UW-Macrostrat/CriticalMAAS/README.md

 ### Geologic metadata curation

-We hope to build better rock-record descriptions from the geological literature by:
+We are working towards building better rock-record descriptions from the geological literature by:
 - Discovering concepts linked to known geological units
 - Finding new units based on proximity to known entities